What is the average WordPress developer salary and are WordPress skills really important? They certainly are.

 When you visit any website: a blog, a complex e-commerce platform, or a corporate website, it’s highly possible that it was built using WordPress.
 WordPress has been around since 2003.
 This vastly popular CMS (Content Management System) is used by 34.2% of all websites, including 14.7% of the top 100 websites on the Internet.
 No wonder that WordPress developers are in constant demand.
 The problem is, it’s not always easy to define their skill requirements.

 First of all, they have to know both back-end and front-end.
 In addition to that, they should also be familiar with User Experience principles, design, and even SEO skills.
 To add to the confusion, there are people who claim they are WordPress developers despite lacking technical skills.
 They can install WP on a server, customize templates, add relevant plugins, edit content, maintain updates – all with little or no coding skills.
 In this article about WordPress developer salary, we focus on developers with strong programming skills.
-That said, the average salaries provided by popular services (PayScale, Glassdoor, Indeed) reflect the salary levels of both groups.
+That said, the average WordPress salary provided by popular services (PayScale, Glassdoor, Indeed) reflect the salary levels of both groups.

 The skills behind an average WordPress developer salary

 In order to hire outstanding WordPress developers, it’s crucial to understand their skill sets and the main scope of work.
 Specific duties depend on employers or projects, but some core tasks are common to all WP developers, including:

 - Back-end development.
 WordPress developers are responsible for the work that happens on the server-side, which means they control how the website works.
 WordPress is built in PHP so a WP developer should know this programming and scripting language.
 However, having experience with Java, ASP or Perl is also a plus.
 WordPress developers should also have experience with MySQL database.